onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/storages.md

 ### Skip storage detection
 `Skip storage detection` option turns off automatic detection of direct access to the storage in all instances of Oneclient application.
 It also disables checks performed by Oneprovider when storage is added or modified.
+This option is relevant only for storages that are **not** marked as `readonly` - for readonly storages, it is implicitly set to `true`.

 ### LUMA feed